kaunel85/ong-bylaws/bylaws.md

         7. Alumnus of the Year
         8. Scholastic Achievement
         9. Phi Delt Sweetheart
+        10. Brian Shaw Dedication In Life to the Fraternity Award

 136. The Judiciary Committee shall:
      1. Be chaired by the Warden
-     2. Consist of the Warden and four active Members not including any member of the executive committee unless they hold the position of Warden
+     2. Consist of the Warden and four active Members not including any member of the executive committee except the Warden
      3. Hold council when necessary, and discipline according to Article X
-     4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings are request that the Vice -President of the Chapter be in attendance for the meeting as well
+     4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings are request that the Vice-President of the Chapter be in attendance for the meeting as well
      5. Convene at the beginning of each semester, including all six elected members, the Warden, and Vice-President to review the Judicial Committee procedure with a CAB delegate
      6. See Article X, Section 118 for procedure on how to choose Members for the Judiciary Committee

 137. The Pallas Committee
-     1. Be chaired by the Assistant Phikeia Educator
+     1. Be chaired by the Phikeia Educator
-     2. Consist of the Assistant Phikeia Educator, Phikeia Educator, Recruitment Chair, Scholarship Chair, and one other active Member.
+     2. Consist of the Phikeia Educator, Recruitment Chair, Scholarship Chair, and other active Members.
-     3. Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the first meeting of the Phikeia program.
+     3. Be responsible for reviewing Big Brother Applications, selecting Big Members, and making Big Brother-Little Brother pairings no later than the fourth meeting of the Phikeia program.
      4. Meet weekly when there is a Phikeia class in session.
      5. Be responsible for handling all disciplinary issues relating to the Phikeia program (refer to Article VII).
+     6. Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation.
-     6. A member of the Chapter Advisory Board shall attend Pallas Committee meetings.
+     7. A member of the Chapter Advisory Board shall attend Pallas Committee meetings.

-138. Phikeia Education Committee
+138. Social Committee
-     1. Chaired by the Phikeia Educator and consists of any Members deemed necessary.
+     1. Be Chaired by the Social Chair
+     2. Consist of the Social Chair, Vice President, Risk Management Chair, and other active Members.
+     3. Be responsible for the organization of regular chapter social events.
-     2. Be responsible for creating the educational curriculum and planning Phikeia retreat and initiation.
+     4. Be responsible for the organization and execution of a Chapter Formal and Founder's Day Afterparty

 139. Risk Management Committee
      1. Chaired by the Risk Management Chairman.
      2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman,